 Least likely to: get in a stew

 Experience at GN: Marek has worked with GreenNet since 2000 as the technical operations manager.
-He works on core systems administration, platform monitoring and development, clients’ systems supervision, the analysis of web based projects; web servers’ administration and programming, specialising in content migration and search.
+He works on core systems administration, platform monitoring and development, clients’ systems supervision, the analysis of web-based projects, web server administration and programming, specialising in content migration and search.

 Favourite OS: Anything that resembles Unix.

 Famous for: Migrating the entire GN system to a colocated Linux platform and generally securing GreenNet’s future through brilliant technical planning.

 Languages: Czech, English, Czechlish